-2.1.1.1 Module Owner
+5.2.1.1 Operator

-The Module Owner tab shows all system chassis with the RIMs inside each chassis.
+The Operator tab shows all system chassis with the RIMs inside each chassis.
+It displays a full list of the operators in popup (so for large lists the user may scroll-down)

 The user can click on a RIM to have the carrier name displayed.
-This view is read only - changes to RIM carrier assignments can only be done via the Channels tab in the main menu.
+This view is read only, where changes to RIM carrier assignments can only be done via the Channels tab in the main menu.

-2.1.1.2 RF Path
+5.2.1.2 RF Path

-The RF Path tab enables the user to easily see which RIMs belong to which service group.
+The RF Path tab enables the user to easily see which RIMs belong to which service operator.

-A service group consists of one or more RIMs which are connected to a DCM, and via a DRU to one or more remote units.
-Up to 2 service groups are supported.
+A service operator consists of one or more RIMs which are connected to a DCM, and via a DRU to one or more remote units.
+Up to 2 service operators are supported.
 This view is read only.

-A RIM can be selected to show to which service group it belongs.
-Alternatively, a service group can be selected to show all the RIMs which belong to it.
+A RIM can be selected to show to which service operator it belongs.
+Alternatively, a service operator can be selected to show all the RIMs which belong to it.